Workiva/over_react/README.md

   List<int> bizzles;
 }
 ```
-* **Note:** The [builder] will make the concrete getters and setters available from the mixin fields you author in a generated class.
-To mix props classes together, the mixin class should be used rather than the generated props class.
+* * **Note:** The [builder] generates a class with getters and setters overriding the fields you declare in your mixin, but you don't need to worry about that generated class.
+To use props from another mixin, simply mix it in!
 See [_"With other mixins"_](#with-other-mixins) below for more information.

 &nbsp;